CumulusNetworks/docs/content/knowledge-base/Installing-and-Upgrading/Installation/Using-ifupdown2-on-Ubuntu.md

 ---
 title: Using ifupdown2 on Ubuntu
-author: Cumulus Networks
+author: NVIDIA
 weight: 255
 toc: 4
 ---

 <!-- vale off -->
-Cumulus Networks developed `ifupdown2` to improve network configuration for standard Debian and Ubuntu instances, and has been the standard interface configuration tool for Cumulus Linux since version 2.1.
+`ifupdown2` improves network configuration for standard Debian and Ubuntu instances and is the standard interface configuration tool for Cumulus Linux since release 2.1.
 This article describes how to install `ifupdown2` on Ubuntu hosts.
 <!-- vale on -->

 ## Verify Ubuntu Version